bmcgough/fuzzy-lamp/_linux/shells.md

 # Linux Shells

-A shell is a command line interpreter that is the most commonly used method to run programs on a linux host.
+A shell is a command line interpreter that is the most commonly used method to run programs on a linux host. here here
 When you use `ssh` to connect to a remote server, most of the time you will execute a shell on the remote server.
 A shell will give you a prompt and wait for commands.
 Prompts can be customized, but the common ubuntu prompt looks like this:
 ```bash